botpress/readme/docs/INTEGRATIONS/building-integrations/getting-started/publish-your-integration-on-botpress-hub.md

 Make sure to have these two files in the root of your integration folder:

 * [ ] icon.svg :  Use a pertinent icon related to the problem you are solving.
 Do not use the Botpress Icon.
 * [ ] hub.md :  It should contain an explanation of what the integration is, and how to use it.
 Self-promotion is not allowed here.
-Please also add a link to git repo if your integration is open source, this drastically increase your chances of getting approved.
+Please include a link to git repo if your integration is open source, this drastically increase your chances of getting approved.

 ## Your integration's logic